 The refuge ceremony was in a sunny room and from where I sat I could see the Sound.
 “Wow, what a view!
 People would pay high prices for beach property like this,” I thought.
 Then my eyes focused on what was between me and the water—coiled barbed wire.
 The shape of the coils reminded me of those on the walls surrounding wealthy homes in El Salvador.
 When I had visited there to teach a few years back, I marveled that from the outside, these wealthy homes looked like mini-prisons.
 Maybe they are.
 Extreme wealth literally imprisons us.

 Like some of my teachers, I often spend a lot of time on the beginning of a text or the preparatory section of a ceremony.
 The time went by, and, when the bell rang and we were only midway through the ceremony, that was it.
 The men can move from one part of the prison to another only during certain ten-minute slots during the day.
 Since this one preceded “Count,” when they are counted in their residences, being late would bear particularly bad consequences.
 I had to shorten the ceremony so we could finish in two minutes.
 From letters I received afterwards, I was happy to learn that this didn’t detract from the ceremony’s value and impact.

-I’ve never heard the word "justice" mentioned in Buddhist teachings.
+I’ve never heard the word “justice” mentioned in Buddhist teachings.
 What do we mean by justice?
-If we mean "punishment"—as many people do after September 11th—Buddhists would not support it.
+If we mean “punishment”—as many people do after September 11th—Buddhists would not support it.
 Rather than punish, we seek to stop harmful actions without being motivated by a mind of revenge.
-Justice meaning "an eye for an eye" is also not a Buddhist concept.
-As Gandhi said, that would leave the whole world uselessly blind.
-Justice meaning "fairness" or "equality" as in economic or social justice does have corresponding Buddhist meanings that we can work towards with compassion for everyone in the situation, not with partiality towards one side or the other.
+Justice meaning “an eye for an eye” is also not a Buddhist concept.
+As Gandhi said, that would leave the whole world without sight, which is useless.
+Justice meaning “fairness” or “equality” as in economic or social justice does have corresponding Buddhist meanings that we can work towards with compassion for everyone in the situation, not with partiality towards one side or the other.